wesen/YAPP_Box/pkg/docs/tutorials/yapp-dsl-module-howto.md

 - Runs your builder when emitting SCAD and writes the resulting array.
 - Runs the optional `afterCollect` hook so you can toggle globals (like `PrintSwitchExtenders`).

 Need more control (e.g., `cutouts` routing to six faces)?
 Implement `FeatureModule` directly—see `cutoutFeatureModule` for a template.
+For a full working example, browse `pkg/yappgen/modules/pushbuttons`: it exports a pure builder that the registry wires up via `newArrayFeatureModule`.

 ## Step 4 — Update the model and SCAD emission (automatic now!)